surifirstpin/biplus_documentation/docs/README.md

 ### Beautiful Dashboards

 Join multiple report layouts into single admirable dashboard, by customizing it as per your business needs.
-Provides flexible  Make it easier for your executives and users to track KPIs (Key Performance Indicators) effectively.
+Provides flexible layout op Make it easier for your executives and users to track KPIs (Key Performance Indicators) effectively.
 ### Explore from any device

 Create, explore and operate on any device, directly at the point of decision. **BI+** is developed with responsive mobile design and touch interaction and they’ll work efficiently on desktop, tablet, or mobile devices.